 “MANAGING” URBAN FORESTS TO DEATH, 2017

 San Franciso’s Sutro Forest, Mt.
 Davidson forest, Sharp Park forest and others public green spaces are under ongoing assault by the Orwellian-named “Natural Areas Program,” or “NAP,” which has changed its name again to “Natural Resources Dept.” — it’s harder to criticize a poisoning program that keeps changing its name.
 By any name, NAP is systematically killing thousands of healthy trees, and not just eucalyptus tree, the favorite target of “nativist” ire, exaggeration, enmity, and death.
-Officials routinely poison other plants by spraying hundreds of gallons of carcinogenic herbicides like Dow Garlon and Monsanto Roundup onto plants, which inevitably washes and drifts onto other plants and soil and animals, and seasonal streams, and birds, raptors, opossums, skunks, foxes, and of course humans who love to visit these few wilder places.
+Officials routinely poison other plants by spraying hundreds of gallons of carcinogenic herbicides like Dow Garlon and Monsanto Roundup onto plants, which inevitably washes and drifts onto other plants and animals, into soil, seasonal streams, which means birds, raptors, opossums, skunks, foxes, and of course humans who visit these few wilder places get poisoned too.

 AUG.
 2017 Sutro Forest DESTRUCTION UPDATE:

-LEARN MORE from local community environmental website: SutroForest.com
+• LEARN MORE from local community environmentalist website: SutroForest.com

 Driving this and countless other assaults on nature is “Invasion Biology”, an ideology which divides wild plants and animals into simplistic, non-scientific categories of “good” and “bad,” “native” and “non-native” and “invasive’ and “non-invasive.”
 Invasive” is a favorite prejudicial — and it bears repeating, non-scientific — label of the nativist movement now being actively debunked by science.
 PLEASE READ MORE.